mozilla/ichnaea/docs/calculation.rst

 The accuracy of GeoIP depends a lot on the country or region the user is in.
 In the US GeoIP can be fairly accurate and often places the user in the right city or metropolitan area.
-In many other parts of the world GeoIP is only accurate to the country level.
+In many other parts of the world GeoIP is only accurate to the region level.

 IP version 6 has the chance to improve this situation, as the need for private carrier networks and network address translation decreases.